canonical/postgresql-k8s-operator/docs/tutorial/index.md

 Check [this guide](https://discourse.charmhub.io/t/security-with-x-509-certificates/11664) for an overview of the TLS certificates charms available.
 ```

-Before enabling TLS on Charmed PostgreSQL VM, we must deploy the `self-signed-certificates` charm:
+Before enabling TLS on Charmed PostgreSQL, we must deploy the `self-signed-certificates` charm:

 ```text
 juju deploy self-signed-certificates --config ca-common-name="Tutorial CA"